bgno1/sds_rebalance/README.md

-# Code for "Improving UAV-based Maritime Rescue Detection with Dataset Re-balancing under Sample Constraints" (Under Peer Review)
+# Code for "Improving Drone-captured Maritime Rescue Image Object Detection with Dataset Re-balancing under Sample Constraints" (Under Peer Review)

 ## Overview

-This repository contains the code supporting the result in the paper *"Improving UAV-based Maritime Rescue Detection with Dataset Re-balancing under Sample Constraints"*, which is currently under peer review.
+This repository contains the code supporting the result in the paper *"Improving Drone-captured Maritime Rescue Image Object Detection with Dataset Re-balancing under Sample Constraints"*, which is currently under peer review.
 The study addresses the issue of sample imbalance and scarcity in the SeaDronesSee dataset, and proposes a greedy algorithm-based method for re-partitioning the dataset to improve model training and generalization.

 ## SeaDronesSee Dataset